tikoehle/luks-bruteforce/README.md

 |64 processes                   |   24 ms      |   41.51 /s |

+Much better.
+The speed is 27 x faster than with test 1.
 Beyond 32 processes the speedup smoothly decreases to 1 ms with a maximum rate at 64 processes.

 ### TEST 3